zdravkov/kendo-docs/api/web/grid.md

  Enable/Disable and set the text of filter operators for fields of type string.

-> **Important:** Ommitting an operator will exclude it from the list of available operators in the filter menu.
+> **Important:** Omitting an operator will exclude it from the list of available operators in the filter menu.

 ### filterable.operators.string.eq `String`